Children’s inheritance rights

 The deceased and his wife met in 1987.
 She had a son from a previous relationship who the deceased treated as his own.
 In 1988 the deceased and his wife began to establish a pharmacy business, which is where his wife continued to work at the time of his death.
 In 1994 the deceased and his wife had a son who suffered with various disabilities and learning difficulties.

 In 2000 the deceased and his wife purchased their marital home which they owned jointly, as joint tenants.
-The childrens' mother began working in the pharmacy business and began an affair with the deceased.
-The deceased’s wife became aware of their affair at a later date.
-In 2012 the deceased and the claimants’ mother had their first child, Mattia (the first claimant) and the deceased began to share his time between the marital home with his wife and their son and the claimants’ mother.
+The childrens’ mother began working in the pharmacy business and started an affair with the deceased.
+In 2012 the deceased and the childrens’ mother had their first child, Mattia and the deceased began to share his time between the marital home with his wife and the claimants’ mother.

-In 2013, the deceased moved the claimants’’ mother and Mattia into a flat which he jointly owned with his wife (and where they continued to live at the date of the hearing).
-The deceased later moved into the flat with them, leaving the marital home and in 2014 they had their second child, Gabrielle (the second claimant).
+In 2013, the deceased moved the claimants’ mother and Mattia into a flat which he jointly owned with his wife (and where they continued to live at the date of the hearing).
+The deceased later moved into the flat with them, leaving the marital home and in 2014 they had their second child, Gabrielle.

-In 2015 the deceased’s wife sought legal advice and commenced divorce proceedings, obtaining a Decree Nisi on 28 January 2015.
-The divorce proceeding were not concluded at the time of the deceased’s sudden death in February 2015.
+In 2015 the deceased’s wife commenced divorce proceedings.
+She obtained a Decree Nisi but the divorce proceeding were not concluded at the time of the deceased’s sudden death.

 How the value of the inheritance claim was assessed

-The claimants sought an award for their housing needs.
+A claim for the childrens’ housing needs was made.
 Their case was that the deceased planned for them to move into a larger property in London with a garden and as such, sought the cost of a similar type of property.
-The court awarded a capital sum for housing of £70,950 to enable them to rent a four -bedroom property (to allow for a live-in nanny to enable their mother to continue to work full time) whilst the children were in primary education and to rent a three-bedroom property once the children were at secondary school (when the childcare costs would decrease).
+The court awarded a capital sum for housing of £70,950 to enable them to rent a four bedroom property (to allow for a live-in nanny to enable their mother to continue to work full time) while the children were in primary education and to rent a three-bedroom property once the children were at secondary school (when the childcare costs would decrease).

-The claimants sought provision for private education.
+A claim was also made for private education.
 Their mother said that she and the deceased had discussed both children having the benefit of private education.
-The judge was not however convinced that there was an expectation for private education and as such, he deemed an award for reasonable financial provision would not include such costs in this case.
+The judge was not however convinced that there was an expectation for private education.

-The claimants sought childcare costs to cover the cost of a professional nanny.
-This was on the basis that their mother worked full time which provided the household with a good income.
+Childcare costs to cover the cost of a professional nanny were claimed.
+This was on the basis that the mother worked full time which provided the household with a good income.
 She had no support and was a single mother.
-This judge showed a significant amount of sympathy for the claimants’ mother.
-He said that where her income was to be taken into consideration in terms of the childrens' future provision, so should the costs of a professional nanny which would enable her to achieve such income.
-He said that an award should include the costs of a professional nanny rather than an ad hoc au pair and that this would be deemed to be “maintenance” in this case.
+The judge was sympathetic to the claimants’ mother.
+He said that where her income was to be taken into consideration in terms of the childrens’ future provision, so should the costs of a professional nanny which would enable her to achieve such income.
+He said that an award should include the costs of a professional nanny rather than an ad hoc au pair.
 He was not prepared to shave off amounts here and there as the defendant sought to do.
 He awarded a capital sum of £234,234 for the costs of childcare.

 How we can help you

-If you would like to know if a child is entitled to inherit something from the estate of their mother or father then call our free legal helpline on 0808 139 1599 or email us at email@example.com
+If you are wondering, ‘ Is a child is entitled to inherit something from the estate of their mother or father?’ then call our free legal helpline on 0808 139 1599 or email us at [email protected]